Implementation

 Identify what to test:

-From phase "Changes Required" in plan.md
+From phase "Changes Required" in task description

 What behavior must the code exhibit?